Ever since Russia launched a large-scale invasion, our hearts have been with those in Ukraine, where HOPE was founded 28 years ago.

 Expand savings groups among churches serving the Roma population.
 In Europe, the Roma are typically looked down upon and discriminated against, and most of them live in poverty.
 In Ukraine, savings groups allow Roma churches to help their communities flourish as members meet regularly to save, pray, worship, and meet their community's needs together.

-Provide ongoing support to 47 HOPE Ukraine staff members for their personal safety and wellbeing.
+Provide ongoing support to around 50 HOPE Ukraine staff members for their personal safety and wellbeing.
 Most of them had to flee their homes with their families to escape violence.

 Support Ukrainian business owners and farmers with grace periods and flexibility on their current loan repayments.
 As we check in with these men and women, we're also praying for them, providing business coaching, and in some cases, directly assisting in emergencies.